 Bridge Loan Example

-An example of a traditional bridge loan would be when an investor owns a property and wishes to purchase a new property.
-The investor doesn’t have sufficient funds to purchase the new property but needs to secure the new property before selling the existing property.
-The investor is able to use bridge loan financing to borrower against the property they already own to raise funds for the purchase of the new property.
+An example of a traditional bridge loan would be when a homeowner or investor currently owns a property and wishes to purchase a new property.
+The property owner doesn’t have sufficient funds for either a down payment or an all cash offer to purchase the new property.
+The property owner needs to secure the new property before selling the existing property.

-Once the new property is purchased, the investor can sell their original property and pay off the bridge loan.
+Once the new property is purchased, they can move into it and then sell the original property which pays off the bridge loan.
 The bridge loan “bridges the gap” between the purchase of the new property and the sale of the existing property.

 Bridge loans are available for various types of property such as:

 - Single-family, multi-family, apartment buildings

 North Coast Financial is an experienced direct California bridge lender funding bridge loans in Los Angeles, San Francisco Bay Area, Sacramento, Orange County, Riverside, Ventura, San Bernardino, Irvine, San Jose, Glendale, San Diego and many other areas and counties in California.
 Contact us now to see how we can help with your bridge loan financing needs.